- ABOUT US

 The first children who came to the project are teenagers today and they continue being sheltered by FWB.

 The sponsors give them the opportunity to continue their studies -In the villages, they have the chance to study only up to 6th grade.
 Young people receive assistance for transportation to the city, School enrollment and school supplies.
-Especiosa Marge is one of the first sheltered children and today she is a student at the University.
+Especiosa Marge is one of the first children sheltered and today she is a student at the University.

 We maintain 24 sheltering centers in the villages of Mozambique located within an area of 700 kilometers, going from Barragem, near Maputo, to Chicualacuala on the border with Zimbabwe.